Provider Enrollment and Credentialing FAQs

 6. What is an Office Administrator?

-The Office Administrator (OA) is the person who will assign security roles for your provider entity (the gatekeeper for your access to our system).
-State Policy requires the OA be an owner or some other individual who has managing authority for the provider or provider entity.
-An OA is required for accessing the new system’s Provider portal.
-The portal allows providers to access eligibility information, inquire on claim status, submit claims, and obtain their remittance advices.
+The Office Administrator (OA) is the primary person who can assign security roles for your provider record.
+State Policy requires the OA be the provider, an owner, or managing employee.
 If the Office Administrator does not have a NCID (North Carolina Management Identifier), visit the NCID Website and establish a NCID.

 -